presents

 - 80-200 mg of methylprednisolone infused into cavity;

-- in the study by A. Hashemi-Nejad, 32 patients with unicameral cysts received multiple intralesional steroid injections;
+- Hashemi-Nejad A and Cole WG, 32 patients with unicameral cysts received multiple intralesional steroid injections;

 - earliest time to healing was 3 months;